Issues with ixsl:style()

 ixsl/SVGstyle01 "keys() not allowed for JSValue at SVGstyle01.xsl#26"

 ixsl/SVGstyle03 "keys() not allowed for JSValue at SVGstyle03.xsl#32"

 (Note that the fix for bug #3545 is not yet released, so these particular failures are only relevant for Saxon-JS development code.)

 The documentation for ixsl:style() says that the function returns an XDM map, but evidently we are currently returning a JSValue wrapped object (which allows map:get() lookup, but not all map functions).

 Generally, the fix would be to convert the style object using Expr.convertFromJS(style, false, true) rather than just Expr.convertFromJS(style); so that we get an XDM map.
 However, actually I think there are problems with this (and so problems with the original implementation) which can lead to differences of behaviour for different browsers - because we have not properly taken into account what the style object is.
 It is a CSSStyleDeclaration object returned by window.getComputedStyle, which represents a collection of CSS property-value pairs.
 Instead I think we should explicitly construct the XDM map (internally as a HashTrie) to contain only the CSS property-value pairs.

-#1 Updated by Debbie Lockett 10 months ago
+Updated by Debbie Lockett almost 6 years ago

 - Status changed from New to In Progress